t41372/Open-LLM-VTuber/README.md

 BTW, I don't like Langchain.
 I think it's a bit overcomplicated.
 I use it because I still have very limited knowledge about LLM, especially vector database and memory, and I want to be able to integrate more things in the future.
 Maybe it's because I'm a newbie, but that doesn't change my negative opinions about Langchain.
 I feel like I have spent more effort and enjoyed more frustration in getting Langchain to work properly than learning Python as a whole.

+**Langchain is poorly documented with a steep learning curve in my opinion, and is causing more problem by itself than in my opinion, dealing with those tools directly.
+I will start to detach my code from Langchain from this point.**

 ### Tech Stack & Current Project State